Sydney Marathon 2026: Things to Do During One of Sydney’s Biggest Events

 When is the Sydney Marathon 2026?

-The Sydney Marathon takes place on Sunday, 30 August 2026.
+The TCS Sydney Marathon takes place on Sunday, 30 August 2026.

 Is the Sydney Marathon one of the major Sydney events in 2026?

 Yes.
-The Sydney Marathon is one of the city’s largest and most internationally recognised sporting events.
+Sydney Marathon 2026 is one of the city's largest sporting events.
+The race attracts participants and spectators from around the world.

-What are the best things to do during Sydney Marathon weekend?
+What are the best things to do during the Sydney Marathon weekend?

-Can you do BridgeClimb during Sydney Marathon weekend?
+Can you do BridgeClimb during the Sydney Marathon weekend?

 Yes.
-BridgeClimb operates during marathon weekend, although climb spots can be limited due to high demand.
+BridgeClimb operates throughout the Sydney Marathon weekend, although availability can be limited due to increased demand.

 What can supporters do during the Sydney Marathon?